 What can I do about unsolicited mail?

-ComReg does not regulate unsolicited mail, however there are a number of steps you can take to stop unsolicited mail such as:
+ComReg does not regulate unsolicited mail, however you might want to consider the following steps to help stop unsolicited mail :